Phase transition in a long-memory log-Gaussian Cox process: Estimation of parameters

 Table~\ref{tab:model-comparison} presents the model comparison results based on LFO, WAIC, and WBIC.
 For each dataset, the prior scale hyperparameter $sc$ was optimized to minimize the LFO score, ensuring comparability between models with different levels of regularization.

-The results consistently demonstrate that the power-law decay model outperforms the exponential decay model in many cases, especially for datasets spanning longer historical periods such as Moody’s ALL, SG, and IG (1920–2023).
-In these cases, LFO and WAIC values are substantially lower for the power-law model, indicating superior predictive performance.
-Importantly, the WBIC values also favor the power-law specification, suggesting that the marginal likelihood is higher for models incorporating long-range dependence.
+The results consistently demonstrate that the power decay model outperforms the exponential decay model in many cases, especially for datasets spanning longer historical periods such as Moody’s ALL, SG, and IG (1920–2023).
+In these cases, LFO and WAIC values are substantially lower for the power model, indicating superior predictive performance.
+Importantly, the WBIC values also favor the power specification, showing that the marginal likelihood is higher for models incorporating long-range dependence.

 For more recent and shorter datasets—such as Moody’s IG (1980–2023) and S\&P IG (1981–2023)—the differences between the two models are less pronounced.
 Although the exponential model yields slightly better LFO scores in some cases, the WAIC and WBIC values remain close, indicating comparable adequacy of both models.
 These patterns may reflect a structural shift in the temporal dynamics of credit risk, with long-range dependence becoming less significant in the modern era.